w0006887/modules/0408/mdModule.md

 * A version can be "forked."
 This creates multiple versions of the repository so that the changes made to each branch stays independent from each other.
 * Branches of a repository can be "merged", meaning that the changes converge to a single branch.

+In addition to providing a web-based method to manage repositories, `GitHub` also offers additional resources.
+For example, the "Issues" tab of a repository allows others to leave comment.
+This facilitates a great mechanism for readers/learners to provide feedback.
+However, "issues" is accessible only to signed in `GitHub` users.
+Considering `GitHub` is free, this should not deter a reader/learner from signing up and then reporting issues.

+If the readership of an OER item is tech-savvy enough, each reader/learner can "fork" the repository, make a suggested change, and then place a "pull request" to update the main branch of the repository where all browsers see.
+This is a great method for readers and others to contribute and improve the content of a repository.

 ## Granularity of a repository

 There is hard-and-fast rules.
 If the granularity is too fine, then the author ends up with many repositories.
 This can make projects difficult to maintain.
 On the other hand, if the granularity is too coarse, then it is difficult to another person to make only one change to s small part of the project.